Nyholm/dsn/README.md

 ## Definition

 There is no official DSN RFC.
-Symfony has defined a DSN configuration string as using the following definition.
+We have defined a DSN configuration string as using the following definition.
 The "URL looking" parts of a DSN is based from [RFC 3986](https://tools.ietf.org/html/rfc3986).